QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Auerbach and Kotlikoff (1987) used their  two period model as a warm-up for their analysis of  overlapping generation models of long-lived people that is the main topic of their book.

-Their model of two-period lived overlapping generations is a useful warmup because
+Their model of two-period lived overlapping generations is a useful starting point because

 * it sets forth the structure of interactions between generations of different agents who are alive at a given date
-* it activates key forces and tradeoffs confronting the government and successive generations of people
+* it activates forces and tradeoffs confronting the government and successive generations of people
 * interesting experiments involving transitions from one steady state to another can be computed by hand
  ```{note}
 Auerbach and Kotlikoff use computer code to calculate transition paths for their models with long-lived people.